12 Useful Tips For Driving in Death Valley National Park

 Yes definitely!
 Hwy 190 passes through the park east to west and is the Death Valley Scenic Byway.
 It begins approximately 13 miles west of Death Valley Junction on Highway 190 at the entrance to Death Valley National Park.
 The end if the byway is the western boundary of the park.
 Of course, you can also drive it west to east.

-How much does it for one vehicle to enter Death Valley?
+How much does it cost to enter Death Valley?

 It’s $30 USD for cars to enter Death Valley National Park or $15 for motorcycles.
 An annual pass is $55 USD.
 Entrance is free with an America the Beautiful pass.
 Find out more about this super useful purchase and how it can save you money at over 2k other public lands.